nvsecurity/terraform-appsec-scanning/README.md

-# NightVision Terraform modules
+# AppSec Scanning Terraform modules

 Manage scheduled security scans of your APIs and web apps with Terraform.

 These modules allow you to:

-1. Execute scans within your VPC as a cron job with AWS Eventbridge
+1. Execute scans against APIs and Web Apps within your VPC as a cron job with AWS Eventbridge
-2. Create a NightVision Web target
-3. Create a NightVision OpenAPI target
-    - With a custom, local OpenAPI definition file
-    - By generating a Swagger doc from code analysis
+2. Automatically generate API scanning targets by generating a Swagger doc from code analysis
+3. Create and manage inventories of NightVision targets (both Web apps and APIs)

 # Prerequisites